Tri-City Medical Center: Facilities and Current Operations

 Adjacent to Tri-City Wellness Center, located at 6260 El Camino Real, is the award-winning Center for Wound Care & Hyperbaric Medicine.
 Together, the hospital system has a partnership with more than 700 physicians and handles nearly 200,000 outpatient visitors a year, about 17,000 of whom are admitted.

 The hospital's 388 licensed beds are utilized to a wide variety of ends.
 Tri-City treats around 92,000 patients a year on an outpatient basis and over 70,000 patients a year through its 24-hour Emergency Department.
-Tri-City also delivers nearly 2,600 babies a year.